2025-26 Directors and Guest Artists

 Ariana O’Connell

-Ariana O’Connell is earning her master’s degree in Violin Performance at the University of Southern California’s Thornton of Music, studying with Glenn Dicterow.
-She earned second place in the 2019 Chicago Violin Competition and first prize in the2019 Midwest Conservatory Concerto Competition.
-Ariana has been the associate concertmaster of the California Artists Symphony since 2022.
-She received the 2023 Kathleen and Jerry Eberhardt Scholarship while attending Music as a Violin Fellow.
+Ariana O’Connell is a dynamic violinist earning her master’s degree at the University of Southern California’s Thornton School of Music, studying with Glenn Dicterow.
+She earned second place in the 2019 Chicago Violin Competition and first prize in the 2019 Midwest Conservatory Concerto Competition.
+Ariana was the Associate Concertmaster of the California Young Artists Symphony from 2022-2024 and now holds the Colburn Foundation Concertmaster Chair.
+She received the 2023 Kathleen and Jerry Eberhardt Scholarship while attending Music Academy as a Violin Fellow.
+She has also recorded solos for the Gershwin Classical Kids Live CD, and performed with Laufey, the Blue Man Group, RZA, Jimmy Kimmel Live! and more.
+She is currently a member of the Santa Barbara Symphony and has also performed with the Chicago Sinfonietta, San Diego Symphony, National Arts Centre Orchestra, and Dream Orchestra.

 Danny O’Connell